 - Visual user objects These are reusable controls or sets of controls that have a consistent behavior.
 For example, a visual user object could consist of several buttons that function as a unit.
 The buttons could have scripts associated with them that perform standard processing.
-Once an object is defined, you can use it as often as you need. - Class user objects These are reusable processing modules that have no visual component.
-You typically use class objects to define business rules and other processing that acts as a unit.
+Once an object is defined, you can use it as often as you need. - Nonvisual user objects These are reusable processing modules that have no visual component.
+Standard class user objects are nonvisual objects that inherit events and properties from built-in system objects.
+You typically use nonvisual objects to define business rules and other processing that acts as a unit.

 For example, you might want to calculate commissions or perform statistical analysis in several applications.
-To do this, you could define a class user object.
-To use a class user object, you create an instance of the object in a script and call its functions.
+To do this, you could define a custom class user object.
+To use a custom class user object, you create an instance of the object in a script and call its functions.